emoss08/Trenova/README.md

 [**Discover Trenova Beam: Revolutionizing Logistics with Specialized LLM Technology**](https://github.com/emoss08/Trenova/blob/main/beam.md)
 </div>

+Let me help you craft a more professional and informative announcement.
+Here's an improved version:

+> [!IMPORTANT]
+> Trenova is undergoing significant development in a private repository, with version 1.0 nearing completion.
+> The upcoming release will introduce comprehensive features and a complete UI redesign.
+Upon reaching this milestone,
+> I will open-source the new repository and archive this one.

 ### Disclaimers

 - **Development Phase**: Trenova Suite is currently under development.
 The current version is a prototype and is not